Surprisingly python doesn’t have a shortcut for flatten a list (more generally a list of lists of lists of…).

 I made a simple implementation that doesn’t use recursion and tries to be written clearly.

-I get a element from a “bad” list (a list that can have another lists).
-If the element is not a list we store in our flat list.
+I get a element from a “notflat” list (a list that can have another lists on it).
+If a element is not a list we store in our flat list.
 If the element is still a list we deal with him later.
-The flat list always have elements that are not a list.
+The flat list always have only elements that are not a list.

 To preserve the original order we reverse the elements at the end.